 Getting back to the mid-80’s and my experience with Sam Walton.
 I was part of a team of KC managers and execs (led by Ralph Buckingham, the bigger than life President of sales for KC) who went down to Bentonville Arkansas to meet with this relatively small southern retailer… Walmart.
 Now by then, Walmart had over 800 discount stores (over 10,000 total stores today) and had not yet opened its first supercenter.
 The original discount store was a small discount department store that sold no food, produce, dairy, or traditional grocery items and offered a very limited selection of Kimberly Clark products.
 A regional customer for KC for sure, but not in the top 10 list of national accounts (and probably not top 20 either!!)
 Regardless of its size, and seemingly insignificant prowess, we went down to Bentonville for my first ever “top-to top” customer meetings.

-While I don’t remember too many of the meetings and all the topics covered, the final conversation led by Sam Walton himself is one that will never be forgotten.
-He and his team walked us through their future plans to build a brand-new store concept… the Walmart Supercenter. (the first Supercenter was opened in Missouri in 1987) He described it as two stores in one… a discount store on one side and a grocery store on the other… both sides fueled by the same “everyday low prices” consumer promise.
+While I don’t remember too many details of the meetings and all the topics covered, the final conversation led by Sam Walton himself is one that will never be forgotten.
+He and his team walked us through their future plans to build and expand the brand-new store concept… the Walmart Supercenter. (the first Supercenter was opened in Missouri in 1987) He described it as two stores in one… a discount store on one side and a grocery store on the other… both sides fueled by the same “everyday low prices” consumer promise.
 While an interesting topic, it all seemed pretty fanciful and hard to believe.
 Sam Walton finished his pitch by asking KC, just like he was personally asking a number of other prominent CPG companies (P&G, Kraft, General Mills, Coke, Nabisco, to name a few) to put members of THEIR team in Bentonville to work directly with the Walmart team…. so “someday with your help, maybe, just maybe we can be bigger than K-Mart.”

 I still remember those exact words and the stunned silence of out KC team.
 K-mart was one of, if not the largest of Kimberly Clark’s customers in 1986 and it was IMPOSSIBLE to imagine that Sam Walton’s dream (vision/fantasy/mirage/etc.) could ever come to life.
 We politely finished the meeting and went out into the parking lot of Walmart’s HQ… which was literally the old Bentonville High School.
 I remember the team laughed and was sure that this Arkansas retailer would NEVER be bigger than K-mart and that we could NEVER imagine putting a KC sales exec in that town, dedicated to working with Walmart.
 If memory serves, Ralph Buckingham did decide to put a sales exec on Walmart to keep an eye on things but moved them to Memphis (over 300 miles from Bentonville.)